Vhuli/marion-island/docs/ubuntu/ubuntu_20.04_lts_installation.md

 Boot0006* ubuntu HD(1,GPT,0577b983-cf0a-4516-a3ab-92e19c3e9afe,0x800,0x100000)/File(\EFI\ubuntu\shimx64.efi)
 You should see two entries called Ubuntu.
 Make sure the UUIDs are the same as the two you took note of earlier.

-Step 6) If an entry is missing, you will need to add it.
+### Step 6) If an entry is missing, you will need to add it.
 Example of how to add an entry for the UUID starting with 0577b983(sda1) if it is missing:
 $ sudo efibootmgr --create --disk /dev/sda --part 1 --label "ubuntu" –loader "\EFI\ubuntu\shimx64.efi"

 You should now be able to remove any of the two drives and still boot the system.

-Step 7) Adding a fresh drive after a failure.
+### Step 7) Adding a fresh drive after a failure.
 So, a drive has failed, and you have replaced it with a new one.
 How do you set it up?
 First, find the new drive:
+''' bash
 $ sudo fdisk -l
+'''
 It is probably one without any partitions.
 Make sure you are using the right drive.
 In my case, it’s /dev/sdb, so I will want to back up the partition table from /dev/sda and write it to /dev/sdb.
 Change the source to the existing drive and does not to the new one:
+''' bash
 $ source=/dev/sda
 $ dest=/dev/sdb
+'''
 Create a backup in case you mix it up:
 $ sudo sgdisk --backup=backup-$(basename $source).sgdisk $source
 $ sudo sgdisk --backup=backup-$(basename $dest).sgdisk $dest